 The Board of Trustees is responsible for the other information.
-The other information includes the statement of responsibility, board member list, analysis of variance, and kiwisport report, but does not include the financial statements, and our auditor's report thereon.
+The other information includes the statement of responsibility, board member list, statement of variance and kiwisport report, but does not include the financial statements, and our auditor's report thereon.